ceas-ambassadors/ceas-ambassadors-website/docs/tech-design.md

 # Maintenance
 Its imperative that the website is easy to maintain.
 That means there need to be test(s) for every requirement.
 There needs to be github integrations to track updates to node modules.
 There needs to be backup functionality.
+I'll need to write a manual testing document for elements that can't be automatically tested.